kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 In this case there is only one tuple (a=1, b=0), so we will fetch a=1's backward list and b=0's forwrad list, intersect these lists, and produce the triangle (a=1, b=0, c=1001).

-*** (Guodong: From here till the rest of the section requires editing.)
 This performs quite well.
 Our [CIDR paper](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf) has some performance numbers comparing against other types of WCO joins implementations (see the experiments in Table 3).
 Since I did not cover other ways to implement wco join algorithms inside DBMSs, these experiments would be difficult to explain here.
 Instead, let me just demonstrate some simple comparisons between using binary joins and wco joins in Kùzu on a simple triangle query.
 On larger cyclic queries, e.g., 4- or 5- cliques, the differences are much larger and often binary join plans do not finish on time.
 You can try this experiment too.

 Here is the configuration.
 The dataset I'm using is a popular web graph that is used in academic papers called [web-BerkStan](https://snap.stanford.edu/data/web-BerkStan.html).
 It has 685K nodes and 7.6M edges.
 I modeled these as a simple `Page` nodes and `Links` edges.

-I am using 8 threads and running these two queries:
+I start Kùzu on my own laptop, which is a Macbook Air 2020 with Apple M1 chip, 16G memory, and 512GB SSD, and run the following two queries (by default, Kùzu uses all thread available):

 ```
+- Q1: Kùzu-WCO
 MATCH (a:Page)-[e1:Links]->(b:Page)-[e2:Links]->(c:Page)-[e3:Links]->(a)
 RETURN count(*)
 ```
 This will compile plan that uses a wco Multiway HashJoin operator.
 I will refer to this plan as Kùzu-WCO below.
 I am also running the following query:
 ```
+- Q2: Kùzu-BJ
 MATCH (a:Page)-[e1:Links]->(b:Page)
 WITH *
 MATCH (b:Page)-[e2:Links]->(c:Page)